Skip to main content

 isOpenbooleanWhether the notification center is open.

-isReadybooleanWhether the widget has loaded.
+isReadybooleanWhether the widget has loaded and authenticated.

 toggle() => voidToggle the notification center.